-b) Where will the State agency offer qualifying activities?
+b) Where will the State agency offer qualifying activities? ] Statewide

-□ Statewide

-☐ Limited areas of the State (Complete questions c and d below.)
+$\Box$ Limited areas of the State (Complete questions c and d below.)

 c) Explain why the State agency will offer qualifying activities in limited areas of the State.

 ☐ ABAWD waiver for parts of the State

 ☐ Will use discretionary exemptions

 ☐ Other: Click or tap here to enter text.

 d) If the State agency will be offering qualifying activities only in limited areas of the State, please list those localities/areas.

+N/A

+e) How does the State agency identify ABAWDs in the State eligibility system?

+N/A

+f) How does the State agency identify ABAWDs that are at-risk?

+N/A

+g) When and how is the offer of qualifying activities made?
+Include the process the State agency uses to ensure that at-risk ABAWDs receive an offer of a qualifying component for every month they are at risk, including how the offer is made.

+N/A

-e) How does the State agency identify ABAWDs in the State eligibility system? f) How does the State agency identify ABAWDs that are at-risk? g) When and how is the offer of qualifying activities made?
-Include the process the State agency uses to ensure that at-risk ABAWDs receive an offer of a qualifying component for every month they are at risk, including how the offer is made. and about available other F composition SNAP aunder Sprogram ext set of questions is intended to establish the State agency's overall capacity ility to serve all at-risk ABAWDs during the fiscal year through the services all in SNAP E&T as well as through other qualifying activities available through sederal or State employment and training programs.
-In addition to SNAP E&T ments, qualifying activities for ABAWDs include programs that operate outside of E&T. Such as Optional Workfare programs, WIOA title I programs, programs Section 236 of the Trade Act of 1974, Veterans employment and training ams offered by the Department of Veterans Affairs or the Department of Labor, orkforce Partnerships in accordance with 7 CFR 273.7(n). h) What services and activities will be provided through SNAP E&T?
+The next set of questions is intended to establish the State agency's overall capacity and ability to serve all atrisk ABAWDs during the fiscal year through the services available in SNAP E&T as well as through other qualifying activities available through other Federal or State employment and training programs.
+In addition to SNAP E&T components, qualifying activities for ABAWDs include programs that operate outside of SNAP E&T. Such as Optional Workfare programs, WIOA title I programs, programs under Section 236 of the Trade Act of 1974, Veterans employment and training programs offered by the Department of Veterans Affairs or the Department of Labor, and Workforce Partnerships in accordance with 7 CFR 273.7(n).

+h) What services and activities will be provided through SNAP E&T?
 (List the components and participant reimbursements.)
-This should be consistent with the components detailed in Section G, as well as Section E-XIV regarding participant reimbursements. i) What services and activities will be provided outside of SNAP E&T?
+This should be consistent with the components detailed in Section G, as well as Section E-XIV regarding participant reimbursements.

+i) What services and activities will be provided outside of SNAP E&T?
 (List the operating program, such as title 1 of WIOA, services and activities.)